MelkonAren/SC-Tutors/README.md

 # SC-Tutors-Website

 This website uses hyperlinks, anchors, transitions, animations, and many more features to provide a seamless scrolling experience for both desktop and mobile.
-The SC Tutors website was made to provide a seamless and user-friendly experience for students and parents looking for quality tutoring services.
+The SC Tutors website was made to provide a user-friendly experience for students and parents looking for quality tutoring services.

 ## Technologies Used
 - **HTML**